Trump signs order seeking to overhaul US elections, including requiring proof of citizenship

 Trump referenced election fraud as he signed the order Tuesday, saying, “this will end it, hopefully.”
 He added that more election actions would be taken in coming weeks.

 Cassidy reported from Atlanta.
-Associated Press writer Will Weissert in Washington contributed to this report.
+Associated Press writers Will Weissert in Washington and Kate Brumback in Atlanta contributed to this report.

 The Associated Press receives support from several private foundations to enhance its explanatory coverage of elections and democracy.
 See more about AP's democracy initiative here.
 The AP is solely responsible for all content.